mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core.md

 detect the presence of radiation with a Geiger counter but anything more complex than that requires a check.

-IR Goggles (TL 6): IR Goggles (TL 6): Permits the user to see exothermic (heat- emitting) sources in the dark.
+IR Goggles (TL 6): IR Goggles (TL 6): Permits the user to see exothermic (heat-emitting) sources in the dark.
 Cr.
 500.

 Light-Intensifying Goggles (TL 7): Light-Intensifying Goggles (TL 7): Permits the user to see normally in anything less than total darkness by electronically intensifying any